 Advanced threat actors typically design their tools to remove trace evidence—be it logs or file fragments from victim machines.
-These actions make it harder to identify and stop threats.
+These actions make it harder to identify and stop advanced threats.

 Extrahop Reveal(x) sits out of band, monitoring all network traffic in real time and extracting valuable metrics and payload information for long term storage.
 It doesn't matter what threat actors try to delete, your organization already has a robust transactional record for any investigation.

 Ultimately, network detection and response tools provide faster access to richer, more contextualized data, from flows to transactions to packets, in a single UI.
 Analysts spend less time manually gathering data and less time responding to false alerts, so they can spend more time developing and testing hypotheses.

 When evaluating ExtraHop Reveal(x)'s (or any other tool's) threat hunting capabilities, ask yourself these questions:

 - How is your organization approaching threat hunting today?

 - What are the barriers to creating or expanding your threat hunting capabilities?